zaidabuhijleh11/OOFP-IU/README.md

 to use the app
 python cli.py
-you can have up to 25 cmmand to to run create a hait delete a habit and many  to track habit store and analyze your habits
+you can have up to 25 command to to run create a hait delete a habit and many  to track habit store and analyze your habits

+HOW TO USE